Solutions

 Create the removal order from within your Seller Central account.
 You can choose to have the remaining products sent to you, or directly to your 3PL.

-Final Thoughts – FBA vs FBM
+Final Thoughts – Amazon FBA vs FBM

 Fulfilling orders correctly, safely and on time is the most important part of selling online.

 Mess this up, and you’re going to get returns, bad reviews, and low account health metrics.
+That’s why deciding on FBA vs FBM is such an important decision for Amazon sellers.

 If you want to rank high, maximize your sales and conversion rate, and keep your customers happy, make sure you choose the right fulfillment method (and the right logistics partner).